core-wg/yang-cbor/draft-ietf-core-sid.md

 modules and associated SIDs.
 To enable the implementation of this registry,
 {{sid-file-format}} defines a standard file format used to store and publish SIDs.

+For IETF managed YANG modules, the allocation of SIDs via the IANA mechanism specified in this document is MANDATORY.
+For YANG modules created by other parties, the use of IANA allocation mechanisms via use of Mega-Ranges (see {{mega-range-registry}}) is RECOMMENDED.
+These other parties are free to make up their own mechanism, as is their perogative.

 # Terminology and Notation